typesupply/opentype-cookbook/readme.md

 - reversed chaining lookup types (why: too complex for this)
 - feature implementations (adobe CS, CSS, etc.) (why: not something I want to keep up to date)
 - known bugs of implementations (why: not something I want to keep up to date)
+- cursive positioning (why: too complex for this; not easy to test)
+- mark to base positioning (why: too complex for this; not easy to test)
+- mark to ligature positioning (why: too complex for this; not easy to test)
+- mark to mark positioning (why: too complex for this; not easy to test)
+- lookupflag (why: relates to the positioning rules that aren't covered)

 # Thanks